AmelMammar/TimedEventB/README.md

    #### Installation of the theory TaskScheduler
    Three steps are required:
-   1. Install the theory plugin:
+   1. Install the theory plugin: see [Here](https://wiki.event-b.org/index.php/Theory_Plug-in)

    2. Import the theory Scheduler under Rodin by selecting the entry _Import_ under the menu _File_: